webplatform/docs/dom/MutationEvent/index.md

 }}
 {{Standardization_Status|Deprecated}}
 {{API_Name}}
-{{Summary_Section|Deprecated
-This feature has been removed from the Web.
-Though some browsers may still support it, it is in the process of being dropped.
+{{Summary_Section|Represents events for tracking modifications, insertions and deletions of attributes and nodes in the DOM.
+Mutation Events (W3C DOM Level 3 Events) have been deprecated in favor of Mutation Observers (W3C DOM4).

 Do not use it in old or new projects.

 Pages or Web apps using it may break at any time.

-Represents events for tracking modifications, insertions and deletions of attributes and nodes in the DOM.
-Mutation Events (W3C DOM Level 3 Events) have been deprecated in favor of Mutation Observers (W3C DOM4).
 }}
 {{API_Object
 |Subclass_of=dom/Event